-- Write and update the curriculum policy for English, Handwriting and Phonics. - Produce and monitor the long-term curriculum map to ensure coverage of the scheme of work for English. - Aid colleagues with the planning and delivery of lessons when required. - Monitor and review standards of English teaching through e.g. lesson observations, learning walks, work scrutiny, planning scrutiny, pupil discussion, coaching techniques. - Produce and review an annual English school action plan.
-Review and order resources to enable the delivery of the English curriculum.
+- Write and update the curriculum policy for English, Handwriting and Phonics. - Produce and monitor the long-term curriculum map to ensure coverage of the scheme of work for English. - Aid colleagues with the planning and delivery of lessons when required. - Monitor and review standards of English teaching through e.g. lesson observations, learning walks, work scrutiny, planning scrutiny, pupil discussion, coaching techniques. - Review and order resources to enable the delivery of the English curriculum.